traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11f.client-grid-with-html-controls.question.md

  9. Edit report-grid-action-cell-renderer.component.html
     a.
 Remove the existing HTML
     b.
 Add a wrapper div and 2 buttons and use the mat-icon-button
+       NOTE:  Use the mat-icon-button as it makes icon buttons look slick with padding and animation

     c.
 The 1st button should have a font-awesome edit icon -- e.g., pencil icon?
     d.
 Clicking on this edit icon should run the editClick() method
     e.
 The 2nd button should have a font-awesome delete icon -- e.g., trash can?